Luthaf/rascaline/docs/src/devdoc/new-calculator.rst

-Two of the three :ref:`core concepts <core-concepts>` in rascaline are represented in the code as Rust traits: systems implements the `System`_ trait, and calculators implement the `CalculatorBase`_ trait. `Descriptor`_ for their part are implemented as a concrete struct.
+Two of the three :ref:`core concepts <core-concepts>` in rascaline are represented in the code as Rust traits: systems implements the `System`_ trait, and calculators implement the `CalculatorBase`_ trait.
 Traits (also called interfaces in other languages) define contracts that the implementing code must follow, in the form of a set of function and documented behavior for these functions.
 Fulfilling this contract allow to add new systems which work with all calculators, already implement or not; and new calculators which can use any system, already implemented or not.

 In this tutorial, our goal is to write a new struct implementing `CalculatorBase`_.
-This implementation will take as input a slice of boxed `System`_ trait objects, and using data from those fill up a `Descriptor`_.
+This implementation will take as input a slice of boxed `System`_ trait objects, and using data from those fill up a `TensorMap`_ (defined in the equistore crate).

 .. _System: ../reference/rust/rascaline/systems/trait.System.html
 .. _CalculatorBase: ../reference/rust/rascaline/calculators/trait.CalculatorBase.html
+.. _Calculator: ../reference/rust/rascaline/struct.Calculator.html
-.. _Descriptor: ../reference/rust/rascaline/struct.Descriptor.html
+.. _TensorMap: ../reference/rust/equistore/tensor/struct.TensorMap.html

 Implementation
 --------------